Azure Web App targets

 • Add tags to your Azure Web App so that Octopus can match it to your deployment step and environment.

 • Add a Deploy an Azure App Service or Deploy an Azure Web App (Web Deploy) step to your deployment process.
-During deployment, the target role on the step will be used along with the environment being deployed to, to discover Azure Web App targets to deploy to.
+During deployment, the target tag on the step will be used along with the environment being deployed to, to discover Azure Web App targets to deploy to.

 From Octopus 2022.2, deployment slots within an Azure Web App can also be discovered separately from the Web App it is a part of by adding tags to the slot.
 Any deployment slot discovered during deployment will be created as a separate target in Octopus.